-- engaging in conduct that is not only careless, but reckless or worse, that exposes others in the community, including the local community, to serious health and/or safety risks.
+- engaging in conduct that is not only careless, but reckless or worse, that exposes others in the community, including the local community, to serious health and/or safety risks;

 For general guidance:

-- Sanctions with less serious consequences can include warnings, probation, restorative justice measures, campus or community service, loss or restrictions upon social or travel privileges, or loss of the opportunity to attend College activities or events in person.
+- Sanctions with less serious consequences can include warnings, probation, restorative justice measures, campus or community service, loss of or restrictions upon social or travel privileges, or loss of the opportunity to attend College activities or events in person.

 Conflicts with Policy